QVQZZZ/HeFlwr/docs/en/installation.md

     ``` shell
     pip install torch torchvision
     ```
+3. To better utilize the HeFlwr resource monitor, you also need to download Psutil:
+    ```
+    pip install psutil
+    ```

 ### Verifying the Installation
 To verify that HeFlwr, Flower, and PyTorch have been successfully installed, you can run the following command in your terminal: